Natural Health & Wellness

 What happens if you take GABA every day?

-Taking up to 120mg of GABA each day for up to 12 weeks is unlikely to cause any adverse effects.
+Taking up to 120mg of GABA each day for up to 12 weeks is unlikely to cause any adverse effects, and will likely create some positive results.
 If they are mixed with other drugs, they may affect them, so talk to your healthcare provider.

 There are a number of ways to take GABA, including supplements and medication.
-If you’re struggling with anxiety, depression, or sleep issues, talk to your doctor about whether GABA might be right for you.
+If you’re struggling with anxiety, depression, or sleep issues, discuss GABA with your integrative doctor.
 It might be a welcome step to see if it helps before having to resort to prescription drugs.

 The links used on thewellthieone.com are affiliate links, which may provide a small commission.
 This does not increase the price of the goods for the consumer whatsoever.
 What it does is ensure that useful content like this can continue to be produced.
 Thank-you for enjoying our content and allowing us to continue to provide more.